Lead Illness Investigations

 Lead is a metal found in the earth that has been used by people for centuries.
 Lead has been used in many products such as paints, gasoline, plumbing structures, crystal, ceramic glazes, batteries, jewelry, cosmetics, home remedies, ceremonial items, and much more.

 Tips, complaints, and referrals from the public are important to the CLPPP team and can help identify violations of law or regulation.
-To report a problem, please select one of the following:

 Local, State and National Resources for Childhood Lead Poisoning